18 Data to constrain process model

 log_table_filter$gcm3 <- rep(NA, nrow(log_table_filter))

-## Set site specific volume factor
+## Set site-specific volume factor

 site_volume_factor <- 8